helallao/ue-sozluk/README.md

 Bunu kullanabilmeniz için ilk baş dünyanıza [CullDistanceVolume](https://docs.unrealengine.com/5.1/en-US/cull-distance-volumes-in-unreal-engine/) eklemelisiniz.
 Ardından bu volume içinde sizin oluşturdugunuz materyale sahip meshler olacak.
 Ne zaman ki bir oyuncu bu volume içine girerse DistanceCullFade nodeu deger döndürür ve bu degeri kullanarak oyuncu bu volume içine girdiginde yapmak istediginiz basit efektleri uygulayabilirsiniz.
 Mesela opaklıga DistanceCullFade baglayın ve volume içerisine giridiginiz anda içerdeki mesh görünmez iken yavaşça görünür hale gelicek.

 * #### [ParticleColor]()
-The ParticleColor expression ties into the current color of a given particle based on any per-particle color data defined within Cascade.
-This must be plugged into the appropriate channel (Emissive Color).

 * #### [ParticleDirection]()
-The ParticleDirection expression outputs Vector3 (RGB) data on a per-particle basis, representing the direction a given particle is currently traveling.

 * #### [ParticleMotionBlurFade]()
-The ParticleMotionBlurFade expression outputs a value representing the amount of fade on a particle as a result of motion blur.
-A value of 1 represents no blur, black represents complete blur.

 * #### [ParticleRadius]()
-The ParticleRadius expression outputs the radius in Unreal units of each particle individually.
-This allows, for example, for changes to be made to a material once the radius has reached a certain point.

 * #### [ParticleRandom]()

 * #### [ParticleRelativeTime]()
-The ParticleRelativeTime expression outputs a number between 0 and 1 representing a particle's age, with 0 being the moment of birth and 1 being the moment of death.

 * #### [ParticleSize]()
-The Particle Size expression outputs the X and Y size of a particle sprite.
-This can then be used to drive some aspect of a Material.

 * #### [ParticleSpeed]()
-ParticleSpeed outputs the current speed each particle is traveling, measured in Unreal units per second.

 * #### [PerInstanceFadeAmount]()
-The PerInstanceFadeAmount expression outputs a float value associated with the amount of fade applied to an instanced Static Mesh, such as foliage.
-It is constant, but can be a different number for each individual instance of a mesh.

 * #### [PerInstanceRandom]()
-The PerInstanceRandom expression outputs a different random float value per Static Mesh instance to which the material is applied.
-InstancedStaticMeshComponent sets a random float for instance, which is exposed so that it can be used for whatever is desired (e.g. random light level behind a window).
-It is constant, but different, for each instance of the mesh.

 * #### [PrecomputedAOMask]()
 The PrecomputedAOMask node lets you access Lightmass-calculated ambient occlusion (AO) in your Material, which can be useful for procedural texturing or for adding in aging effects and dirt in areas where it would slowly accumulate over time.